-Individual Performance.
 When evaluating the individual performance of the named executive officers, other than the CEO, the Compensation Committee takes into account Mr. Findlay's assessment of individual performance, which assessment considers the executive's efforts in achieving his or her individual goals each year, managing and developing employees and enhancing long-term relationships with customers, if applicable to the officer's position.
 The measure of an executive officer's individual performance and individual contribution to the overall Company performance depends, to a degree, on what steps are taken to increase revenues and implement cost-saving strategies and the outcome of such strategies.
 Each executive officer has different goals established that are intended to focus that executive's contributions to the strategic goals of the Company.
-Individual goals for executive officers are developed by Mr. Findlay in consultation with each executive officer and recommended to the committee by Mr. Findlay for approval.
-The committee establishes Mr. Findlay's goals after reviewing the Company's annual strategic plan, annual budget plan and the goals of the other executive officers.
+Individual goals for executive officers are developed by Mr. Findlay in consultation with each executive officer and recommended to the Compensation Committee by Mr. Findlay for approval.
+The Compensation Committee establishes Mr. Findlay's goals after reviewing the Company's annual strategic plan, annual budget plan and the goals of the other executive officers.
 Mr. Findlay is not present for the discussion or determination of his own compensation.

-No Adjustments to Payouts for 2021 Performance.
-The Compensation Committee determined that it was in the best interest of the shareholders to allow the established performance thresholds and targets to stand in determining payouts under the LTI Plan for 2021.
-Although factors beyond the control of the management team resulted in lower-than-projected payouts under the LTI Plan, the Compensation Committee did not adjust performance criteria or make any adjustments to payouts based on the exceptional circumstances in 2021.
+No Adjustments to Payouts for 2022 Performance

+The Compensation Committee determined that it was in the best interest of the shareholders to allow the established performance thresholds and targets to stand in determining payouts under the LTI Plan for 2022.
 The Compensation Committee continues to believe that the plans are well designed to fairly compensate employees and create appropriate alignment with shareholders.
+The Compensation Committee will engage Pearl Meyer & Partners to survey the executive compensation plans against peer banks and to assess overall executive compensation in 2023.